temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 :::tip Skip ahead

-To skip straight to a fully working example, check out the Subscription Workflow in Go repository.
+To skip straight to a fully working example, check out the Subscription Workflow in the Go repository.

 :::